Frequently Asked Questions: 4-year Graduate Entry Medicine course (A101 - 2020 entry)

 As we receive such a large number of applications before the official closing date, we do not consider late applications.
 If, by chance, any places do become available before the start of the course, we will only consider those candidates who have previously been interviewed but were unsuccessful earlier in the year.
 We do not enter the UCAS clearing system.

 You need to achieve a minimum score of 55 in Section II and 55 in either Section I or III and a score of 50 in the remaining section.
-A cut-off score is then determined and this usually depends on the overall standard of applicants taking the GAMSAT examination for that particular year.
+A cut-off total score is also determined each year and this usually depends on the overall standard of applicants taking the GAMSAT test, plus the number of applicants, places and interview appointments available.
 Interviews are usually offered to those who achieve the highest GAMSAT scores.

-A PDF booklet about the test itself, the preparation for it and the scoring process can be found at http://www.gamsatuk.org/
+A PDF booklet about the test itself, the preparation for it and the scoring process can be found on the GAMSAT website.

 GAMSAT score calculation